Advertisement

 GERMAN CHOCOLATE CAKE

-A chocolate layer cake with a rich coconut pecan filling and a chocolate frosting, topped with more coconut.
-German chocolate cake does not come from Germany or from German Chocolate CakeGerman immigrants.
+German chocolate cake does not come from Germany or from German immigrants.
 German chocolate is a milder, sweeter baking chocolate (milk chocolate would not be invented until 1876, by Daniel Peter in Vevey, Switzerland).
 According to Kraft Foods, which now owns Walter Baker & Company, German chocolate cake was created in 1852 by Sam German, an Englishman who worked in the U.S. for Walter Baker & Company.
 Originally called Baker’s German’s Sweet Chocolate, the apostrophe-s was later dropped, adding to the confusion.
-The popular recipe for German Chocolate Cake was submitted to a Dallas newspaper almost 100 years later, in 1957, by a Texas housewife who may or may not have invented it.
-In light of the resulting demand for German chocolate, General Foods (since merged with Kraft) sent the recipe to newspapers nationwide, and the cake became a national hit.
-Numerous recipes can be found that are called “German Chocolate Cake” but contain none of the differentiating ingredients (German chocolate, coconut, pecans).

-GROOM’s CAKE
+GROOM’S CAKE

-A southern tradition, a separate wedding cake was baked called the “groom’s cake,” to Groom'sbe sliced and boxed for the unmarried women attending the wedding.
-The cake would taken home and placed under her pillow, with hopes of dreaming of one’s future husband.
+A southern tradition, a separate wedding cake was baked called the “groom’s cake,” to be sliced and boxed for the unmarried women attending the wedding.
+The cake would be taken home and placed under her pillow, with hopes of dreaming of one’s future husband.
 (The “cake under the pillow” to engender dreams is a continuation of an old European tradition, but there was no separate groom’s cake.)
-Today, the groom’s cake reflects his tastes in cake, and a design that reflects his interests (chessboards, cowboy boots, sports themes).
+Today, the groom’s cake reflects his tastes in cake and a design that reflects his interests (chessboards, cowboy boots, sports themes).
 It tends to be a much smaller cake than the wedding cake, often just two large layers, and often chocolate.

 You’ve got to love this groom’s cake, made by CelebrationCakes.com.